cs544-wisc/f23/p4/README.md

 The last command above stops and deletes all the containers in your cluster.
 For simplicity, we recommend this rather than restarting a single container when you need to change something as it avoids some tricky issues with HDFS.
 For example, if you just restart+reformat the container with the NameNode, the old DataNodes will not work with the new NameNode without a more complicated process/config.

 If all is well, you should be to connect to Jupyter inside the the main container and open the `p3-part1.ipynb` notebook.
 You will use this notebook for the majority of your work.

+**Note**: Cells containing headers (e.g. 1.1, 4.1, etc.) are there for you to check your work.
+Please do not edit these cells or this will lead to the autograder misbehaving.
 You can run the first few cells (1.1, 1.2) to see if your output matches what is expected.
 When you place a `!` in front of a command in a Juypter cell, it is run as a bash commmand!
 This is the approach the first few cells use to check that both your shell and Python work for this project.

 Note that each line under the `volumes` section in `docker-compose.yml` takes the form of `<path on host>:<path in container>`.
 This tells the container to directly map certain files / folders from the host machine to inside the container so that when you change its content from inside the container, the changes will show up in the path on the host machine.
 This is how you ensure that `p3-part1.ipynb` and `p3-part2.ipynb` do not get lost even if you remove the container running Jupyter.